 Inbound links are your backlinks from other websites.
 They usually give more authority to your site than the parent site they link to.
 On the other hand, outbound links are all the backlinks you create on your website that point to pages on other websites.
 Since in this case, your website is the source, you are sharing some rights to your page with the target website.

 There is a difference in how authority (also known as PageRank value) goes through each website involved.
 When you receive an incoming link, the PageRank value of the website that links to you is transferred to your page.
-From there it will increase the value of your page so that it has better chances of ranking in Google.
+From there it will increase the value of your page so that it has a better chance of ranking on Google.

 Meanwhile, outbound links transfer link juice from your page to the linked page on another website.
 Just as other web pages send links to your web pages, your web page passes its collective rights to other pages.
 Fortunately, this system is thought out to the smallest detail.
 Your pages will not lose link juice due to links to other pages, instead, they will get traction.